DG1001/code-to-music/README.md

 ## 🙏 Acknowledgments

-- DeepSeek AI for powering the intelligent analysis
+- DeepSeek AI for powering the creative analysis
 - GitHub API for repository access
 - Open source community for inspiration and feedback
+- All the developers whose code serves as artistic inspiration

+---

+> **💫 This is an experimental art project** - part technology demo, part creative exploration.
+If it makes you smile, think differently about code, or just creates something beautiful, then it's succeeded.